keyqing5/TEC/README.md

 ## Contact

-Feel free to open an issue in Github or contact liangqs@tongji.edu.cn or qiusliang2-c@my.cityu.edu.hk if you have any problem in using TEC-O and TEC-U.
+Feel free to open an issue in Github or contact liangqs@tongji.edu.cn or qiusliang2-c@my.cityu.edu.hk if you have any problem in using TEC-O or TEC-U.